A Flat Earth?!!!

 We have a direct contradiction.
 The humanists claim the church fathers thought the earth was flat, referencing Andrew White and John Draper.
 And in the previous page I stated that the church fathers rejected a flat earth.
 Which one of us is right?

 I've already shown that Andrew White is not a source who can be trusted to stick to the truth.
 John W. Draper's "History of the Conflict Between Religion and Science" is also referenced above.
 In the preface he writes: "The history of science is not a mere record of isolated discoveries; it is a narrative of the conflict of two contending powers, the expansive force of the human intellect on one side, and the compression arising from traditionary faith and human interests on the other."
 Is that historically accuratre?
 Can we trust Draper?
-We'll see.
+If you have read the appendix you know that Draper’s book is just as much a fraud as White’s.
+Neither one of these humanist favorites is a source that can be trusted..

 If you'd like to read a brief and accuate history describing where the idea of a flat earth came from, an article titled "Who Invented the Flat Earth?" is available here.